 Powder will cover three distinct areas in Salt Lake City: a hilly campus environment, a dense urban downtown, and a mid-density residential corridor that connects the two.
 Each of these area has its own RF, terrain, and mobility characteristics, giving users a chance to target certain types of deployments or to try out their ideas across all three.
-In addition to the outdoor deployments, Powder will have a small indoor deployment for its "tech preview", and a controlled environment with equipment in radio isolation boxes with programmable attenuation.
+In addition to the outdoor deployments, Powder will have a controlled environment with equipment in radio isolation boxes with programmable attenuation.

-The map below shows the current planning for the Powder deployment; construction will be ongoing until 2021, and plans may change during that time.
+The map below shows the current Powder deployment; construction will be ongoing until 2021, and plans may change during that time.

 The first area to be deployed will cover most of the University of Utah campus.
 The campus covers about 6 km2 along the foot of the Wasatch Mountains, and has numerous hills and other topographic features.
 The area has numerous office, lab, and classroom buildings ranging from one to twelve stories.
 Campus is also home to three hospitals, thirty three residential buildings, an arena, and a stadium.
 The University has an enrollment of about 30,000, and with faculty and staff, the typical weekday population is around 50,000.